Cardiovascular, Respiratory, Neurologic, and Renal Baselines

 Key Takeaways

-• Baseline comparison is essential because a normal-looking number may be dangerous for one patient and acceptable for another.
+• Baseline comparison is essential: a normal-looking number may be dangerous for one patient and acceptable for another.

-• Cardiovascular Phase I judgment separates anesthetic vasodilation, hypovolemia, bleeding, pain response, dysrhythmia, and ischemia patterns.
+• Cardiovascular judgment separates anesthetic vasodilation, hypovolemia, bleeding, pain response, dysrhythmia, and ischemia patterns.

 • Respiratory assessment must evaluate ventilation and work of breathing, not oxygen saturation alone.

-• Neurologic recovery requires trend assessment for emergence, delirium, stroke-like changes, hypoglycemia, seizure, and medication effects.
+• Neurologic recovery is a trend assessment for emergence, delirium, stroke, hypoglycemia, seizure, and medication effects.

-• Renal and electrolyte baselines influence urine output expectations, drug clearance, fluid decisions, and dysrhythmia risk.
+• Renal and electrolyte baselines drive urine-output expectations, drug clearance, fluid decisions, and dysrhythmia risk.

 Baseline is the comparison point

 Phase I assessment starts with current data, but judgment comes from comparison.
-A systolic blood pressure of 96 mm Hg may be acceptable for a young healthy patient whose baseline is 100, but dangerous for a patient who arrived hypertensive and lost blood.
-A sleepy patient may be recovering normally after a short anesthetic or may be hypercarbic, hypoglycemic, septic, or having a neurologic event.
+A systolic blood pressure of 96 mm Hg may be fine for a healthy 25-year-old whose baseline was 100, yet dangerous for a patient who arrived hypertensive at 178/94 and is now bleeding.
+A sleepy patient may be recovering normally after a short anesthetic or may be hypercarbic, hypoglycemic, septic, or having a stroke.
+Obtain baseline vital signs, rhythm, oxygen requirement, mental status, renal function, glucose pattern, medications, and procedure details at handoff; CPAN stems routinely embed one baseline clue that flips the priority.

 Cardiovascular baseline